 Create Clear Child Care Billing Policies

 As a child care professional, you know billing is never straightforward.
-Families considering enrollment at your center will want to know the typical billing information, such as frequency and rates.
+Families considering enrollment at your daycare center will want to know the typical billing information, such as frequency and rates.
 (For more guidance on setting your child care rates, check out this article here.)

 But families will also want to know how your center handles: